RedHatQE/openshift-cli-installer/README.md

       * To set `public_subnets`, pass `--cluster ...public_subnets=10.1.10.0/24,10.1.20.0/24'`

 ### ACM (Advanced Cluster Management)
-Managed clusters (AWS, OSD and Hypershift) can be deployed with ACM and attached to ACM hub.
+Managed clusters (Rosa, AWS and OSD) can be deployed with ACM and attached to ACM hub.
 To deploy ACM on cluster pass `--cluster ..... acm=True` To attach cluster to this ACM hub pass `--cluster ...... acm-clusters=mycluser1,mycluster2`